Written by Turtle Bunbury in 2003.

 Initially the running of the largely pastoral estate was left to John Joseph White (1851 - 1929).
 He lived at nearby Beech Hill which his wife, Bessie, had inherited on the death of her father, William Bolton.
 A man of considerable energy, White also acted as agent for the Mitchell estate at Ballinure in Grangecon and was responsible for buying and selling much of the cattle on Lord Rathdonnell's estate outside Rathvilly.
 He would drive from farm to farm in his Dodge motor car, a roving landmark to all in the area.
 Following his death in 1929, Mark Fenton of Ballinclay succeeded as agent.
 By this time, Lord Rathdonnell's son was running Lisnavagh and Colonel Chris Mitchell had set himself up as a racehorse trainer.
 But from 1930 through to his death in 1961, Rathsallagh's owner, Harold Freese-Pennefather was, for want of a better expression, an absentee landlord.

 After an education at Eton and Balliol College, Oxford, Harold entered His Majesty's Diplomatic Service in 1930 and, the following year, started a four year contract as 3rd Secretary to the British Embassy in Washington.
 The Freese family owned a house on Princess Gardens in London at this time.
 Much of their fruit and vegetables was dispatched across the Irish Sea from the garden at Rathsallagh whose upkeep JJ White oversaw; Bessie White personally bottled the peaches.
 Harold presumably spent some of his time in Ireland for, in 1935, his father, the Reverend Freese, actually died during a tennis match at Rathsallagh.
 That same year, Harold was transferred to the British Embassy in Buenos Aries where he remained as 2nd Secretary until 1938.
 At the outbreak of World War Two, he was second-in-command at the British Embassy in Oslo but was relocated to Baghdad following the Nazi invasion of Norway.
 He served in the Foreign Office in London from 1944 to 1949.
-Three weeks before Christmas 1949, he married the young Patricia Bennet.
+Three weeks before Christmas 1949, he married the young Patricia Bennet from 'over the hill' in Ballintaggart.
 Her father, Captain William Bennet, had won an MC for his services in India with the Royal Engineers during the Great War.
 In 1931 he acquired Ballintaggart House in Colbinstown from Francis Bonham.

 The O'Flynns of County Cork - Rathsallagh Golf & Country Club